Brutalxnor/Brutalxnor/README.md

 DONE WITH EGCONSOLE AND EGCONSOLE ADMIN

-WORKING ON SOCIAL MEDIA ADVERTISING FOR EgConsole
+WORKING ON SOCIAL MEDIA ADVERTISING FOR: EgConsole, Fitness SaaS

 started working on new projects: Wasalny